The Web address of this article is http://sfhelp.org/cx/apps/basics.htm

 you'll read in this article and series:

-All effective responses have common
+All effective responses to problem

 elements like those below.